ten-protocol/go-ten/design/fast_finality.md

 the L1.
 The management contract will inspect this challenge.
 If successful, the sequencer will be slashed, with part of their stake transferred to the challenger.

+Initially, there will be no staking mechanism to ensure light batches are produced at the correct cadence.
+Since there is no major upside to modifying the light-batch cadence, it is expected to be a sufficient incentive that the sequencer is operated by the foundation and has an interest in the well-running of the network, including a reliable light batch cadence.

 ### Resilience

 #### Goals